 A TESOL certificate is a necessary addition to a degree (in education or other) if you plan to teach English in Canada, the US, the UK, Australia, China, Taiwan, South Korea or Thailand.
 The certificate can stand alone in most other countries and/or if you wish to teach volunteer classes or privately from your home.

 For information on how to attain your degree while working abroad or in Canada/U.S., please visit our USAT site.

 The CIE TESOL course is a 40 hour teaching program.
 In general, our graduates are finding good success often using just this certificate alone to get work teaching for schools or online.

 However in recent years, 120+ hours of training has come to be expected by many schools.
-If you would like to build on your CIE TESOL certificate and reach 120 hours of teacher training, we will soon have additionals modules you will be able complete online, in order to obtain a 120 hour or greater certificate.
+If you would like to build on your CIE TESOL certificate and reach a higher level of teacher training hours, we will soon have an additional online course you will be able complete from anywhere.

 The law in some countries (such as Mexico) requires that all educational certificates and diplomas be authenticated and/or receive an apostille mark, or the Great Seal, before they can be recognized in that country.